-I. Attendance
+XIII.
+Attendance

 The student is expected to attend ALL clinical rotations at their scheduled times.
 Tardiness or absenteeism is not acceptable.
 The attendance habits developed in this program will carry over into the student's professional life after completion of the program.
-The hospitals take note of the attendance patterns of the students.
-This is a determining factor regarding potential employment.
+The hospitals take note of the attendance patterns of the students and this is a determining factor regarding potential employees.
 The attendance policy will be adhered to without exception.